Swap to Maths or STEM or go back to all job sectors

 You can get into this job through:

-You could do a foundation degree, higher national diploma or degree, before joining a company graduate training scheme.
+You could do a foundation degree, higher national diploma or degree in automotive engineering.

 You'll usually need:

-If you already have a degree in a science, technology, engineering or maths (STEM) subject, you may be able to do a Level 7 postgraduate engineer apprenticeship.
+If you already have a degree in a science, technology, engineering or maths (STEM) subject, you may be able to do a Postgraduate Engineer Level 7 Apprenticeship with an automotive employer.

 You'll usually need:

-You can find out more about careers in the automotive industry through:Autocity; Your Future in Automotive; The IMI (Institute of the Motor Industry)
+You can find out more about careers in the automotive industry through:Society of Motor Industry Manufacturers; Your Future in Automotive; Institute of the Motor Industry (IMI)